 8Ryde Park, Ryde

-The new scooter track is a good vantage point over Ryde Park.
+The fenced scooter/ bike track is a good vantage point over Ryde Park.
 The autumn leaves are mostly near the rotunda, as well as near the Argyle Ave.

 Address: 7 Blaxland Rd, Ryde | Park: Ryde Park has lovely flower beds throughout and a rotunda, making is a favourite spot for family portraits.
 There is also a naturally shaded playground right next to The Grounds Keeper Cafe, basketball courts and a new scooter/ bike track. | More Details about the Park |